Nek/fenster-clj/README.md

 ## Disclaimer

+It's macOS only for now.
+I haven't tested it anywhere else.

 I don't know C and have used AI to pull this demo together.
 Still, it looks like a good proof of concept.
 I learned a lot creating it.

 ## Requirements